American Basketball Association draft: 1969 ABA draft

 No known record of which player was taken in which round, outside of Lew Alcindor (now Kareem Abdul-Jabbar) as the #1 pick by the New York Nets and Neal Walk as the #2 pick by the Houston Mavericks (mirroring the selections made in the 1969 NBA draft by the former NBA expansion teams in the Milwaukee Bucks and Phoenix Suns that year, respectively) under what was dubbed as "Operation Kingfish" at the time, was kept throughout the ABA's third ever draft.
 The reason why that would be the case was because the ABA would host the first five rounds secretly on February 15 in Bloomington, Minnesota, with the following five rounds after that being completed on April 15 in Charlotte, North Carolina.
-Additional rounds would be implemented later on for most teams similar to last year's draft, but a total of 10 official rounds with every team was completed that draft year, meaning a lesser amount of draft selections were made in this year's draft.
+Additional rounds would be implemented later on for most teams similar to last year's draft, but a total of 10 official rounds with every team was completed that draft year, meaning a fewer number of draft selections were made in this year's draft.
 Similar to last year's ABA draft, one ABA teams would relocate and rebrand themselves immediately in-between areas of the draft, with the previously mentioned Houston Mavericks moving to the state of North Carolina to play more as a regional franchise as the Carolina Cougars, with the Cougars retaining all of the Houston Mavericks' draft rights and team history from the previous two seasons, similar to the Los Angeles Stars retaining the history of the Anaheim Amigos after one season of play.
 Following the repeated failures of persuading talented star players like Lew Alcindor to choose the ABA over the rivaling NBA, George Mikan would effectively resign from his position as commissioner of the ABA, with other changes being made in the ABA during that period of time as well, including the undrafted signing of sophomore Spencer Haywood for the Denver Rockets, which later caused significant changes in the world of sports drafting thanks to the Haywood v.
 National Basketball Association Supreme Court case.